mythril-forge/homebrew-spells/spells/cantrips/conjure-bonfire.md

 The flames do not require any fuel to burn throughout the spell's duration.

 Once per round, you can flare up the bonfire as a bonus action, causing extra damage to creatures within the flames.
-Those creatures must make the saving throw against the bonfire's damage.
+Those creatures must make the Saving Throw against the bonfire's damage.

 ## At Higher Levels
 When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d6` for each slot level.